MassMutual Center - Springfield Thunderbirds

 Year Opened: 1972

-The city of Springfield is a charter member of the American Hockey League, with a professional hockey history that goes back to 1926.
-Seven Calder Cup Championship teams have called Springfield home.
-The original AHL team here, the Indians (who were rebranded as the Kings from 1967-74), played in Springfield for 60 seasons before moving to Worcester in 1994.
+The city of Springfield is a charter member of the American Hockey League, with a hockey history that goes all the way back to 1926.
+Seven Calder Cup Championship teams have played in Springfield.
+The original AHL team in the city, the Indians (who were rebranded as the Kings from 1967 to 1974) played in Springfield for 60 seasons before moving to Worcester in 1994.

 Ex-Indian players Bruce Landon and Wayne LaChance secured an expansion franchise for the following season, but the team, named the Falcons, was plagued by inconsistent attendance and a revolving door of affiliations.
-After the 2015-16 season, it was announced that the Coyotes were purchasing the franchise and moving the team to Arizona and the Tucson Arena as part of the AHL’s westward expansion.
+At the conclusion of the 2015-16 season, it was announced that the Arizona Coyotes were purchasing the team and moving them to the Tucson Arena as part of the AHL’s westward expansion.

 On May 4, 2016, a consortium of local business owners announced they were purchasing the Portland Pirates and relocating them to Springfield for the 2016-17 season.
-The name Thunderbirds was chosen to evoke not only images of the mythological bird but also to honor the Air Force's presence in the region.
-The T-Birds have qualified for the AHL playoffs once in their eight seasons, reaching the Calder Cup Finals in 2022.
+The name Thunderbirds was chosen to evoke not only images of the mythological bird but also to honor the Air Force’s presence in the region.
+The Thunderbirds have qualified for the playoffs three times in their first nine seasons, reaching the Calder Cup Finals in 2022.

+The MassMutual Center has an impressive array of concessions options for such a small arena.
 Highlighting the offerings is a stand run by Bear’s BBQ, where hungry fans can grab their popular Mac Attack bowls topped with brisket or pulled pork.
-Randy’s Wooster Street offers its specialty pizza slices and craft beer, and Nathan’s Hot Dogs sells their legendary dogs nearby.
+Randy’s Wooster Street offers its specialty pizza slices, and Barrio Cantina serves up Tacos, nachos, and flautas.
+The Tater & Tot stand serves up its signature chili served over loaded hot dogs, tater tots, and baked potatoes.

-Fenway Park’s legendary Sausage Guy operates a cart on the concourse, and fans can also hit up the Chick-fil-A stand for a sandwich or the Casa del Sol Cantina for some loaded nachos.
+Fenway Park’s legendary Sausage Guy operates a busy stand, and fans can also hit up the Chick-fil-A stand for a sandwich or the Casa del Sol Cantina for some loaded nachos.
 Stadium Journey recommends getting yours in a souvenir goalie helmet.
 Fans looking for a healthier alternative can head to the Jugitos stand, where assorted smoothies and acai bowls are sold.

-Fans looking for a pub-type atmosphere can visit the Breakaway Lounge or the Center Grille, where a selection of drinks and arena classics are served up.
-If you have a sweet tooth that needs a fix, Crumble serves up their oversized gourmet cookies, and Dippin’ Dots sells assorted flavors and other snacks.
+Fans looking for a pub-type atmosphere can visit the Breakaway Lounge or the Center Grille, where a selection of drinks and arena classics is served up.
+If you have a sweet tooth that needs a fix, Crumble serves up their oversized gourmet cookies, and fans can get soft serve ice cream and Dippin’ Dots.

 Pepsi products are featured at the MassMutual Center.
-Fans looking for adult beverages will find no shortage of options, headlined by the Wormtown State Street Taproom.
+Fans looking for adult beverages will find no shortage of options, headlined by the Michelob Ultra Bar.
+Alongside a massive selection of macro brews is local favorite Thunder Boom IPA from White Lion Brewing.

 Atmosphere 4

-After decades of sporadic crowds and a lackluster game day atmosphere in Springfield, the Thunderbirds front office has found the magic formula to attract fans and energy to the MassMutual Center.
+After decades of sporadic crowds and a lackluster game day atmosphere in Springfield, the Thunderbirds front office has found the magic formula to attract fans and bring excitement to MassMutual Center.

-The Thunderbirds staff put on a high-energy show with a lot of noise and distraction to keep the casual and younger fans interested.
-The team’s mascot, Boomer, is the center of attention from the moment he takes the ice riding an ATV for pregame introductions.
-Since there’s nowhere to hang ribbon boards at the MassMutual Center, they’ve taken a unique approach, with several ribbon strips lowered from the rafters to create a tunnel that the starters skate through as they are introduced.
+The Thunderbirds staff put on a high-energy show with a lot of noise and distraction to keep casual and younger fans interested.
+They integrate the arena’s lights, video board, and sound system to maximize the atmosphere in this small facility.
+The team’s mascot, Boomer, is the center of attention from the moment he takes the ice for pregame introductions.

 There’s a large video board that is put to great use with replays, fan cams, advertisements, and graphics.
-T-shirts are tossed into the crowd at every opportunity (watch out for the t-shirt cannon rolled out during intermission), the sound system is fantastic, and the energy is high.
-On the concourse, fans can purchase tickets for the 50/50 or jersey raffle, and younger fans can head to the kid’s area at the back of the arena, where there are coloring stations, a video game screen, and a slap shot cage.
+The sound system is fantastic, and the energy is high.
+The team employs a PA announcer and an emcee who make sure the fans are engaged.
+On the concourse, fans can purchase tickets for the 50/50 or jersey raffle, and younger fans can head to the kids’ area at the back of the arena, where there are coloring stations, a video game screen, and a slapshot cage.

 Neighborhood 4